-The results of the present study, also, are agree with Abd El-Sattar, (2021) who studied "Effectiveness of an Instructional Teaching Program on the Knowledge of Postnatal regarding Newborn Care" Mothers implementation concluded that the of intervention sessions regarding newly mothers' home care practices for their newborns in slums areas in Cairo and found that the newly mothers' knowledge and reported practices had improved.
+The results of the present study, also, are agree with Abd El-Sattar, (2021) who studied "Effectiveness ofan Instructional Teaching Program on the Knowledge of Postnatal Mothers regarding Newborn Care" and concluded that the implementation of intervention sessions regarding newly mothers' home care practices for their newborns in slums areas in Cairo and found that the newly mothers' knowledge reported practices had improved.

-The findings of the study, is similar to Kanchan et al., (2013) who concluded that the administered a teaching program was effective method to improve the knowledge of postnatal mothers regarding to their newborns care.
+The findings of the study is similar to Kanchan et al., (2013) who concluded that the administered a teaching program was effective method to improve the knowledge of postnatal mothers regarding to their newborns care.